zowe/docs-site/docs/user-guide/configure-instance-directory.md

    Replace the `<instance-dir>` to your real instance directory path.
 This will convert your current `instance.env` to `zowe.yaml` format.

+   After `zowe.yaml` is created, you should add new `haInstances` section and define ha-instance(s) you would like to start in your Sysplex.

 ### High level overview of YAML configuration file

 The YAML configuration file has few high level sections: